-Our average motorcycle accident settlement amount has been $80,000.
-I am referring to just the personal injury settlement, not the settlement for the damage to the motorcycle.
+Let me explain.
+First off, I am referring to just the personal injury settlement.
+Therefore, I am not talking about the settlement for the damage to the motorcycle.

 The most common amounts motorcycle accident settlements that we’ve had are for $35,000, and $10,000.
 Unfortunately, this is because most Florida drivers have low limits of BIL insurance.

 What are examples of minor (less) serious motorcycle accidents?